sanity-io/podcast-to-sanity/README.md

 ## Usage

-Install the CLI tool (see Installation above)
+Install the CLI tool (see Installation above).

-Install the Sanity CLI tool (if not already done) and log in

-npm install -g @sanity/cli && sanity login
+Have your Sanity project ID, dataset name and a write token ready.

+Run `podcast-to-sanity` in your terminal and follow the instructions.

+Run `sanity install podcast` in your Sanity project folder to view the content in the studio, or [copy these schema files](https://github.com/kmelve/sanity-plugin-podcast/blob/master/src/podcast.js) if you want to tweak them.

+You can also check out the [sanity podcast server](https://github.com/kmelve/sanity-podcast-server) if you want to try out the RSS-feed from your data.

 ## Documentation